 Excluded Occupiers do not have the benefit of the 1977 Act’s provisions, and so can be evicted with reasonable notice and a court order.

 Legislate is a contracting platform where letting agents and landlords can create valid agreements on their own terms.
-Read our tutorials on making a tenancy agreement or download our property management guide for more information.
+Read our tutorials on making a tenancy agreement or lodger licence agreement or download our property management guide for more information.

 The opinions on this page are for general information purposes only and do not constitute legal advice on which you should rely.